GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-coastal-ecosystems/_description.md

 #### Cloud-optimised GeoTIFF

-Layers of the DEA Coastal Ecosystems product suite are provided as single continental scale cloud-optimised GeoTIFFs (COG).
+Layers of the DEA Coastal Ecosystems product suite are provided as single continental scale cloud-optimised GeoTIFFs (COGs).
 For data access and use in geospatial information system (GIS) environments, [streaming](/guides/continental-cogs-geotiff-mosaics/) of these datasets is strongly recommended rather than downloading.
 Web mapping services (WMS) are also available for all [DEA datasets](./?tab=access).

 #### Product naming convention